Hizoka76/keneric/KenericCustomIcon/README.md

 ## English version:
 ### Presentation:
-This menu service allows you to specify the images to be used as custom thumbnails for the selected items.
+This service menu allows you to delete custom thumbnails of selected items.

 It changes the ~/.config/keneric.conf file.